yasamankarami/compass/README.md

 > Understanding Communication Networks in MD of Protein-NA Complexes

-"compass" is a user-friendly Python package that ...
+**compass** is a user-friendly Python package that ...
 For a comprehensive introduction, please refer to the following [paper]().

 ## Installation
-The installation of "compass" is straightforward.
+The installation of **compass** is straightforward.
 Just type the following commands in your terminal (assuming you've got Anaconda or Miniconda up and running):

 ```bash
    git clone https://github.com/rglez/compass.git